dBransky/2021_technion_ctf/Somewhat OTP/README.md

 ```

 </details>
-according to the offical png dicumntaion every png formatted file starts with the follwing bytes:
+according to the offical png documentation every png formatted file starts with the follwing bytes:
 ```
-asd
+89  50  4e  47  0d  0a  1a  0a
 ```